fbpx Alison Stephens - Haileybury

 A life cut short

-Following this success, she began to compose for the mandolin whist continuing to broadcast and perform all over the world.
+Following this success, she began to compose for the mandolin while continuing to broadcast and perform all over the world.
 She raised large sums for Cancer Research through concerts and royalties from sales of her recordings, before tragically succumbing to the disease herself in 2010.

 Aged just 40 at her death, her life was tragically cut short in her prime but she left a significant legacy, being credited with both popularising the mandolin and lending it serious credibility for the first time as a classical instrument.